3 Basic Leather Care Tips

 Select a leather that will last.
 Real, natural leather will wear in and not wear out.

 Change your mindset!
-Many treat investment leather furniture pieces with kid gloves, but good leather will take on unique character over time, and begin to slowly patina and take on the life of the owner.
+Many treat investment leather with kid gloves, but good leather will take on unique character over time, and begin to slowly patina and take on the life of the owner.
 Think about your favorite pair of denim jeans

 Dust is the enemy!
 Dust absorbs moisture and will cause your leather to dry out and crack.
 To counteract, periodically dust with a dry cloth.